All Products

 Security risks

-Your Alibaba Cloud account has the highest level of permissions for all your resources.
-Using your Alibaba Cloud account for daily operations can pose the following security risks:
+Your Alibaba Cloud account has full permissions over all resources.
+Using it for daily operations poses these risks:

 Best practices

-Strengthen the protection of your Alibaba Cloud account
+Protect your Alibaba Cloud account

-3. Disable the AccessKey of your Alibaba Cloud account: Do not use the AccessKey of your Alibaba Cloud account.
-Instead, create a RAM user and grant permissions based on the principle of least privilege.
+3. Disable the AccessKey of your Alibaba Cloud account: Instead, create a RAM user and grant permissions based on the principle of least privilege.

-Plan RAM users and configure access control policies
+Plan RAM users and access control

 1. Account administrator